Clinics

 2020 taught me a lot about clinics - mainly they don’t have to be done in person.
 I would never have attempted a virtual clinic if not for the pandemic.
 The virus pushed me into them - but now that I’ve made the shift, I’ve discovered what a wonderful learning opportunity they are.

 I get to work with you and your horse in YOUR home environment.
 No more - “he never does that at home!”
 Geography no longer is the impediment that keeps us from working together.
 So this year I am going to continue to give virtual clinics.
-Once travel becomes safer, I’ll decide what I’m going to do about doing some in person clinics in the fall.
-For the spring all events will be virtual.
+Once travel becomes safer, I’ll decide what I’m going to do about in-person clinics.
+For now all events will be virtual.

 Scroll down the page for the Schedule or click on the links below.